ayesha54/guestbook-deployment-kubernetes/README.md

 Now, create the deployments and services.

 Launch a terminal window in the directory you downloaded the manifest files.
-Apply the Redis Master Deployment from the redis-master-deployment.yaml file:
+Create the Redis Master Deployment from the redis-master-deployment.yaml file:

   `kubectl create -f redis-master-deployment.yaml` Query the list of Pods to verify that the Redis Master Pod is running: